emqx/emqx-docs/en_US/rule/bridge_mqtt.md

-# Bridge data to MQTT Broker
+# Integrate with MQTT Broker

 Setup another MQTT broker using mosquitto, change the port to 2883.
     Taking Mac OSX for instance: